 It took a few weeks but I am now completely at ease wearing my wig.
 No more near panic attacks before I leave the house, or the need to take a few deep breaths before I enter whatever company I’ve arranged to meet.

-Living with a wig, however, does have its challenges.
-Here are a few of them.
+Living with a wig has its challenges.
+Here are a few.

 - Scratching your wig where your scalp itches is very much not the same as scratching your scalp where your scalp itches.
 You quickly realise that all you’ve done is scratch your wig.
 And in public, you can’t just stick a finger under your wig and give your scalp a good scratch.